NOTE: I’m not a lawyer (surprise!) so this isn’t -like- official legal advice, m’kay? You can go here for that. She’s rather good.

 A. Yet another lesson I learned the hard way.
 Your clients will very likely be slightly photography savvy, otherwise they wouldn’t have recognised the importance of paying a professional.
 And Photoshop Elements or Lightroom costs next to nothing.
 So, many consumers are into playing with photos in editing software.
 For some clients, turning an image you spent an hour on into a sepia-tone-piile’a-mud might seem pretty fun.
 Not to us though, eh?

 When you hand over that disk (release or not), you have to resign yourself to the fact that you are losing control of those images.
 If you’re not ok with that, don’t sell digitals.
 But there are measures I take to protect my reputation and with the entire world online, it doesn’t take long to catch a friend-of-a-friend messing with your stuff.

 This is what I do: on the disk, I have two folders – ‘for printing’ and ‘for web’.
 And then I have a PDF release which states:

 This doesn’t always stop it from happening.
 Sometimes when I do a teen session, I find their friends have grabbed the photo off their FB, ‘edited’ it, added glittery text (“Ur my BFF 4eva!”) or hearts and stars to it and then posted it online.
 I just laugh usually.
 It’s clearly not my work and I don’t bother to address every occurrence of this.

-If you do run across misuse of your images, you have every right to kindly email and explain that this doesn’t mesh with the release attached to those images and often, people will just remove the images.
+If you do run across misuse of your images, you have every right to kindly email and explain that this doesn’t mesh with the release and people will just remove the images.
 If not, you can report them to Facebook and they will remove it for you without deleting the user’s account or anything drastic like that.

 Again, if you want to retain total control of your work, don’t sell digital files.
 And if you do choose to sell them, do so as a top notch price bracket so that you will have made enough money to sometimes just say “whatever”.